ComputeCanada/magic_castle/scenario.md

 3. `/scratch`
 4. `/etc/slurm`

-Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a rebuild of the management node at next `terraform apply`.

 #### `public_key_path`